 Baked Apple Cider Donuts are out of this world delicious.
 These donuts blow away the farm stand donuts and you can make them whenever you want.
 They are warm and flavorful and covered with cinnamon sugar.
 You may want to make a double batch.

-Pour a glass of milk or hot chocolate and enjoy these apple cider donuts!
+Pour a glass of milk and enjoy these cider donuts!

 This post is sponsored on behalf of #appleweek.
 Our generous sponsors, Swiss Diamond, Envy Apples, Imperial Sugar, Nordic Ware, Rodelle Vanilla, Flahavan’s Irish Oatmeal, Nairn’s and The Spice House have provided us with products for recipe creation and a giveaway for our readers.
 As always, all opinions are my own.

-Apple Week is in full swing!
-Sunday I shared Cider Braised Chicken and Cabbage!
-We love it and I hope you do too!
-I know Monday was not an apple recipe, it was Instant Pot Swedish Meatballs!
+Apple Week is in full swing.
+Sunday I shared Cider Braised Chicken and Cabbage, I hope you do too!

 When I found out that Imperial Sugar is one of our sponsors for Apple Week I had an idea for the cinnamon sugar topping.
 I mix brown and white sugar with cinnamon and nutmeg for the topping.
 Well, everyone, that works beautifully!